pullashradha/BandTracker/README.md

 HTML | CSS | C#
 ----- | ----- | -----
-Add a better input form to set event date | --- | Change event date input field to the drop down when adding a venue/band to an existing band/venue
+Add a better input form to set event date & time | --- | Update bands_venues database to include date & time columns(separate)
 Add drop down bar for existing venues & bands | --- | Allow user to add band to already existing venue & vice versa Have more confirmation pages | --- | Allow user to delete band from database but keep information of band in the venue page though it can't be altered, just to view past performers